gsi-upm/sitc/README.md

 For following this course:
 - Follow the instructions to install the environment: https://github.com/gsi-upm/sitc/blob/master/python/1_1_Notebooks.ipynb (Just install 'conda')
-- Download the course: use 'https://github.com/gsi-upm/sitc'
+- Download the course: use 'https://github.com/gsi-upm/sitc' (or clone the repository to receive updates).
 - Run in a terminal in the folder sitc: jupyter notebook (and enjoy)

 Topics